The North Face Utility Hybrid Hiker - Women's Review

 These pants are highly versatile, working great at the crag, on a run, and around town.
-The fashionable design of the pockets gave these pants a hip, almost urban feel to them.
+The fashionable design of the pockets gives these pants a hip, almost urban feel to them.
 You can easily dress them up after a quick hike and hit the town.
-Unlike the Kuhl Spire Roll-Up, the Utility Hiker Tights don't have any cotton, making them a better choice for those looking for a stylish option who also tackle tougher objectives.

-Hiker tights don't repel water all that well, and the Utility Hybrid's were no exception.
-Next to the Khul Spire Roll-Up, these pants performed poorly when inundated with water.
+Hiker tights don't repel water all that well, and the Utility Hybrid's are no exception.
+These pants perform poorly when inundated with water.
 You might want to put on something else or pack rain pants for wet days on the trail.
 It took hours for these pants to dry out completely.

-On windy days, since the Utility Hybrid's aren't as breathable, they did a decent job keeping the wind out of the pant.
+On windy days, since the Utility Hybrid's aren't as breathable, they do a decent job keeping the wind out.
 However, keep in mind that hiker tights, in general, tend to be cooler than hiking pants.

-If useful pockets are important to you, then you'll love the features on the Utility Hybrid Hiker Tights=.
+If useful pockets are important to you, then you'll love the features on the Utility Hybrid Hiker Tights.
 Two roomy, zippered hand pockets, as well as two zippered thigh pockets, allow for plenty of functional storage options.
-We could fit most modern phones in these pockets and truly appreciated the attention to detail with this feature.
-Not to mention, the design of the pockets adds some style, which we loved.
-The two rear pockets weren't as useful to us, but they did help round out the pant's look.
+We can fit most smartphones in these pockets and truly appreciate the attention to detail with this feature.
+Not to mention, the design of the pockets adds some style, which we love.
+The two rear pockets aren't as useful to us, but they do help round out the pants' look.

-Usually hiking tights have the issue of becoming too cold, but we found the Utility Hybrid to be a bit too hot.
-On warm weather days, these tights didn't breath that well and we wished that they let in a little more of a breeze.
+Usually hiking tights have the issue of becoming too cold, but we find the Utility Hybrid to be a bit too hot.
+On warm weather days, these tights don't breath that well and we wish that they let in a little more of a breeze.
 However, if you plan to hike in colder environments, these tights offer more insulation than you might expect from tights.

-For $80, you get a hiking tight that functions, fits, is durable and flattering.
-It's not a bargain price, but certainly, a fair deal considering what you get.
-This fashion-forward tight comes with the bonus of being a great addition to the wardrobe off the trail, giving the pant a value boost over some of the other hiker tight models.
+These pants are not exactly a bargain, but certainly a fair deal considering you get hiking tights that function, fit, and are durable and flattering.
+These fashion-forward tights come with the bonus of being a great addition to your wardrobe off the trail, giving these pants a value boost over some of the other hiker tights models.

 The North Face Utility Hybrid Hiker pushes the boundaries of function and fashion.
 Although there is certainly room for improvement in breathability and weather resistance, these are a great option for those looking for a pair of hiking tights with some flare.